 Perhaps one of the most identifiable landmarks in the State of Missouri or at-least to alumni and fans of the University of Missouri can be found at Faurot Field, the Block M. This symbol of Mizzou, a 90 feet wide by 95 feet high “M” is above the north endzone and was constructed by students in 1927 using leftover rocks from the construction of the stadium.
 Football has been played at the university since 1890 and at Faurot Field since 1926.
 In December 1925 construction began on a new stadium for the Tigers in order to accommodate larger crowds.
 Originally known as Memorial Stadium after university alumni who perished in World War I, the $350,000 was completed when the Tigers played their first game against Tulane on October 2, 1926.
 The stadium had an original capacity of 25,000 and was named after former Tiger Coach and Athletic Director Don Faurot.

 In August 2017 the University of Missouri approved construction of a $98 million football facility in the south endzone of Memorial Stadium.
-Construction of the project will begin in winter 2017 and be completed by the 2019 season.
+Construction of the project began in winter 2017 and was completed by the 2019 season.
 The project includes a three story, 200,000 square foot structure that replaced the general admission bowl, built in 1977.
-This facility will house a new locker room, training facilities, offices and meeting areas.
-It will also include 16 luxury suites, a 750 person field level club and just over 1,300 general admission seats.
-The seating capacity will be reduced to around 65,000.
+This facility houses a new locker room, training facilities, offices and meeting areas.
+It also includes 16 luxury suites, a 750 person field level club and just over 1,300 general admission seats.
+This project reduced the seating capacity to 61,620.